 Headaches, a jaw that is stiff or clicks, or radiating facial pain might be related to TMJ disorder.
-East Cobb dentist Dr. Cheek has been diagnosing and treating TMJ disorders since 2002.
+Marietta dentist Dr. Cheek has been diagnosing and treating TMJ disorders since 2002.
 Her extensive training and experience will help identify the cause of your symptoms, as well as the right treatment options.

 What Is TMJ Disorder?